otrv4/otrv4/otrv4.md

 A curve point is decoded as follows:

+1. Interpret the 57-byte array as an integer in little-endian representation.
-1. Interpret bit 455 as the least significant bit of the x-coordinate.
+2. Interpret bit 455 as the least significant bit of the x-coordinate.
 Denote this value `x_0`.
 The y-coordinate is recovered simply by clearing this bit.
    If the resulting value is `>= p`, decoding fails.
-2. To recover the x-coordinate, the curve equation implies `x^2 = (y^2 - 1) / (d * y^2 - 1) (mod p)`.
+3. To recover the x-coordinate, the curve equation implies `x^2 = (y^2 - 1) / (d * y^2 - 1) (mod p)`.
 The denominator is always
    non-zero mod p.
    1. Let `num = y^2 - 1` and `denom = d * y^2 - 1`.
 To compute the square root